Cars

 Also from Alan B., a shot of Roger Bowyer #92

-in the White City pits --- I think I have messed up the colour balance
+in the White City pits --- I have unfortunately messed up the colour balance

-on this one!
+on this photo.
 Roger raced in the seventies, and came back for

 another stint in the 1980's, from his home in Congleton, Cheshire.